cae-west/PagebyPage-API/docs/tutorials/prerequisites.md

 ]
 ```

-When you see a list of books from the service, you are ready to proceed to the [Tutorials](tutorials.md).

 ### Common errors

 1. You aren't in the correct directory.
-2. You mistyped the command.
+1. You mistyped the command.
-3. Installation of a required software component didn't install correctly or is in need of an update.
+1. Installation of a required software component didn't install correctly or is in need of an update.